sagemath/trac_to_gh/Issue 9207.md

 # Issue 9207: random_element does not work for BooleanPolynomialRing of degree 1 or 2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9207

 Original creator: mariah